nervousnet/nervousnet-axons/README.md

 #### WORKING DRAFT.
 ANYTHING IN THIS DOCUMENT CAN CHANGE UNEXPECTEDLY.

 # Nervousnet Axons
-Axons let you visualise and manipulate your phones sensor data.
+Axons let you visualise and manipulate your phones sensor data using the [nervousnet Android](https://github.com/nervousnet/nervousnet-android) or [iOS](http://nervousnet.github.io/nervousnet-iOS) apps.
+You can get Axons from the __nervousnet Space__ accessible within the apps.

 ## How to Make an Axon